 Like with most things in life, too much of a good thing can turn out to be bad.
 Here are some tips to help you get from Halloween to New Year's Day with ease: Do not skip meals before going to a party.
 Try to stick to your normal eating routine as much as possible.Have a healthy snack ahead of time.
 This will help curb your hunger and keep you focused.When you arrive, check out the spread of food and alcohol, and make a plan.Fill your plate with the good stuff first.
 That means getting to fruits, vegetables, or salad before the desserts.Politely refuse food that you do not want.Keep track of how much you drink.
 Alcohol adds calories to whatever you are eating.
 Consider drinking water in between.Think about that one or two pounds.
 If you're going to indulge, cut back on something else to even yourself out.

 Physical activity is also important.
 If you do exercise, stick as close as possible to your normal routine.
 If you do not, take a walk around the block.
-Schedule 30 minutes to do some sort of activity on most days.
+Schedule 30 minutes to do some sort of activity on most days of the week.
 A good rule to remember is that it is better to do something than nothing.
 In combination with your holiday eating, it will help you maintain your weight and make you feel better overall.

 Remember, the holidays are meant to be fun.
 Do it on your own terms and leave the bad feelings behind.

 Enjoy guilt-free holiday eating.
 Brigham and Women's Hospital website.
 Available at:

 http://www.brighamandwomens.org/patients_visitors/pcs/nutrition/services/healtheweightforwomen/special_topics/intelihealth1206.aspx?subID=submenu10.
 Updated March 23, 2012.
 Accessed May 13, 2015.

 Food and eating: An anthropological perspective.
 Social Issues Research Centre website.
 Available at: